bacalhau-project/examples/case-studies/motherduck-bacalhau-integration/README.md

-# Instructions to Build From Scratch
+# Instructions to Run This Example

 ## Introduction
 This file is for building the entire system from scratch.
 It will go through the steps of setting up Google Cloud, Tailscale, and then running the terraform script to create the cluster.